 First, there is no control group with individuals on a regular diet at two visits.
 This is because all individuals were at risk of developing T2D or with T2D and thus suggested to begin the LCD after their first visit.
 The application of the I-Rand algorithm in this example not only avoids a violation of the SUTVA assumption, but more importantly, to artificially construct synthetic control group.
-The way that I-Rand constructs synthetic control group is different from the existing synthetic control method (Abadie et al., 2010).
-In particular, existing synthetic control method requires the available control individuals and constructs a synthetic control as a weighted average of these available control individuals.
+The way that I-Rand constructs synthetic control group is different from the existing synthetic control method [18].
+In particular, existing synthetic control as a weighted average of these available control individuals.
 However, I-Rand does not require that there exists available control individuals.
 Instead, I-Rand constructs a synthetic control by subsampling one of the two time points of each individual.

 Second, we note that under the null hypothesis of no causal effect, the p-values follow a uniform distribution on (0, 1) given sufficiently many subsamples.
-However, the box plot of p-values in the first row of Figure 7, corresponding to the causal graph in Figure 1, shows p-values are concentrated at the origin, which indicates a strong evidence for the alternative hypothesis.
-We note that the hypothesis testing is performed for each subsample independently, but the p-values are not independent across subsamples.
-This is because the subsamples are correlated although the correlation is weak given each subsample is randomly chosen from the pool of 2^{256} subsamples.
+However, the box plot of p-values in the first row of Fig. 21, corresponding to the causal graph in Fig. 1, shows p-values are concentrated at the origin, which indicates a strong evidence for the alternative hypothesis.
+We note that the hypothesis testing is performed for each subsample independently, but the p-values are not independent ent across subsamples.
+This is because the subsamples are correlated although the correlation is weak given each subsample is randomly chosen from the pool of $2^{256}$ subsamples.
 If the concentration of the p-values is around 0, we can say with confidence that a small p-value is not a coincidence of the subsample, if most p-values are large, we conclude that the significance of the treatment effect is questionable.

 Third, for better appreciating the results in Table 3 we compare them with T2D risks from routine care without LCD suggestion.
-Some idea of the results that one might expect from routine care can be drawn from the data of control group in the DiRECT study (Lean et al., 2018), which recently investigated a very low-calorie diet of less than 800 calories and subsequent drug-free improvement in T2D, including T2D remission without anti-diabetic medication.
+Some idea of the results that one might expect from routine care can be drawn from the data of control group in the DiRECT study [11], which recently investigated a very low-calorie diet of less than 800 calories and subsequent drug-free improvement in T2D, including T2D remission without anti-diabetic medication.
 At 12 months, DiRECT study gives 46% of T2D remission, which is close the 45% rate given in Table 3 from our dataset with LCD over an average of 23 months duration.
 As a comparison, DiRECT quotes a remission rate at 24 months of just 2% for routine T2D care without dietary suggestion.
 This result emphasizes how rare remission is in usual care and the potential value of LCD to lower the T2D risk.

 Finally, we note that our approach relies on individuals' assertions of compliance to the LCD.
-For several years an LCD has generally been accepted as one containing less than 130 grams of carbohydrate per day (Accurso et al., 2008).
+For several years an LCD has generally been accepted as one containing less than 130 gs of carbohydrate per day [46].
 However, it may not be realistic for individuals to count grams of carbohydrate in a regular basis.
-Our dataset collected from Norwood general practice surgery instead only give clear and simplified explanations of how sugar and carbohydrate affect glucose levels and how to recognize foods with high glycaemic loads (Unwin et al., 2020).
+Our dataset collected from Norwood general practice surgery instead only give clear and simplified explanations of how sugar and carbohydrate affect glucose levels and how to recognize foods with high glycaemic loads [2].
 The promising result in Table 3 shows that this simple and practical approach to lowering dietary carbohydrate leads to significant improvement in T2D without the need for precise daily carbohydrate or calorie counting.

-4.2 Mediation analysis for the effect of LCD on CVD
+4.2 Mediation Analysis for the Effect of LCD on CVD